eyedine2/ch1stuff-lib/README.md

 `tilescale (number)`
 the scale of the tile being rendered.
 Allows light world formatted tiles (20x20) to be scaled up.
 Defaults to `2`.

+solid_controllable also contains a custom function called `turnoff()`, which can be called from other events.
+It simply toggles a flag to let the object know it's a pair of spikes that needs to be retracted.

 # Wobbly things

 the wobbly things seen in the first dark areas.
 They wobble when the player's X value is close to theirs, and can optionally be evil and shoot bullets.
 Referred to as `wobblything` in tiled.
 They take only one field